icewolfz/jiMUD/docs/codeeditor.md

 - `Raw Font weight` font weight for raw editors
 - `Raw Font size` font size for raw editors
 - `Enable or disable spellcheck on raw text editors` Enable or disable spellchecking on raw editors **Note:** When enabled it could cause performance issues due to the large amount of text
+- `Room terrain index on delete` Select what to do when a room has a matching index to a deleted or cut description
+  - `Leave` Leave it as is
+  - `End` Set it to last description
+  - `End + 1` Set it to last description + 1
+  - `Start` Set to first description
 - `Preview Font` font for room preview
 - `Preview Font size` font size for room preview